Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 Said Canondon: “I chose this field because I wanted to make an impact and help other people, and that was really rewarding and still is.”

-Gelbach has used her experience from Life Care at Good Samaritan, where she works on a floor with COVID patients.
+Gelbach has used her experience from Life Care at Good Samaritan, where she works on a floor with COVID-19 patients.

 “I have seen 95-year-olds who are fine, and I have seen 40-year-olds on their backs with tubes in their mouths.”